univalidate/univalidate-spec/spec/2--specification.md

 ### Templating

-In validation messages, templating can be used to allow for more robust validation schemas, a template uses the `{curly brace}` syntax.
+In validation messages, templating can be used for more robust validation schemas, a template uses the `{curly brace}` syntax.
 A templated message can access other properties from its validator.